-TMRCA analysis suggests a recent origin for E. histolytica
+TMRCA Analysis Suggests a Recent Origin for E. histolytica

-As stated above, divergence across strains' 4D sites was greater in E. moshkovskii than in E. histolytica (Figure 3).
-Such sites have long been thought to be under neutral selective pressure, given that mutations in them do not affect the amino acid that their triplet encodes (Kimura 1968;
+As stated above, divergence across strains' 4D sites was greater in E. moshkovskii than in E. histolytica (fig. 3).
+Such sites have long been thought to be under neutral selective pressure, given that mutations in them do not affect the amino acid that their triplet encodes (Kimura 1968; King and Jukes 1969).
+As such, they provide an opportunity to evaluate the overall differences in diversity between species without the added complication of selective pressures influencing results.
+With this in mind, the 4D sites present